-- Designed for maximum compacted density; - Contains 10%-15% "minus #200" fine material; - Fine material is crushed rock, not silt or clay; - Must be delivered at "optimum moisture"; - Should be placed using a motor-paver; - Should be compacted with 10-ton vibe roller; - Can be placed at in an 8" depth and compacted to 6", or in a 6" depth and compacted to 41/2".
+- Designed for maximum compacted density; - Contains 10%-15% "minus #200" fine material; - Fine material is crushed rock, not added silt or clay; - Plasticity Index (PI) not to exceed 4; - Must be delivered at "optimum moisture"; - Should be placed using a motor-paver (required over 500 tons); - Must be compacted with 10-ton vibe roller; - Can be placed at in an 8" depth and compacted to 6", or in a 6" depth and compacted to 41⁄2".

 The publishers of this publication gratefully acknowledge the financial support of the PA State Conservation Commission.
 For additional information or assistance, contact: Center for Dirt & Gravel Roads Studies, Penn State University, 215 Transportation Research Building, University Park, PA 16802 (Toll-Free Phone: 1-866-668-6683, Fax: 814-863-6787, Email: dirtandgravel@psu.edu).
-Additional copies available on our website at: https://www.dirtandgravel.psu.edu. ©2021 All rights reserved
+Additional copies available on our website at: www.dirtandgravel.psu.edu. © 2022 Penn State Center for Dirt and Gravel Roads.
+All rights reserved